vamonke/javajam/product/README.md

 ## File directory

 ### product.php
-Does not do any PHP stuff.
-It simply imports the menu table wrapped in `product_table.php`.
+Although its a .php file, its mostly HTML except for 1 line of PHP code which imports the menu table wrapped in `product_table.php`.
 See the source code to understand.

 ### product_table.php
 > Displays menu table with a price update form in each product row